arafat-hasan/postgres-notes/README.md

 ## Install PostgreSQL in Ubuntu

-To install PostgreSQL, first refresh your server’s local package index:
+To install PostgreSQL in ubuntu, we have to first refresh our server’s local package index:
 ```
 $ sudo apt update
 ```